Fay06/book_manage_teamproject/README.md

 * Open browser, and type localhost:8081/... to get the information or make changes on existing table

-* Integration test: test with this address localhost:8081 in Postman
+* System test: test with this address localhost:8081 in Postman